 Slowly as the years passed by it began to take on shape, triumph and tribulation lying in its wake...good times are still celebrated, hard times still take their toll, but the people have kept walking on to newfound waterholes."
-1

-Joanne Dwyer, Aboriginal Community Controlled Health Service commemorative poem The Victorian Aboriginal Community Controlled Health Organisation (VACCHO) was formed in 1996 based on Aboriginal communities' desire to work collaboratively to provide holistic health and wellbeing services to Aboriginal Victorians and to form a collective, united voice to government.
+- Joanne Dwyer, Aboriginal Community Controlled Health Service commemorative poem VACCHO was formed in 1996 in response to Aboriginal communities' desire to work collaboratively to provide holistic health and wellbeing services to Aboriginal Victorians and to create a collective, united voice to government.